brunoebernardi/ec2-tf/README.md

-# Base repository for deploying instances on AWS using terraform.
+# Base repository for deploying instances on AWS using terraform